Groups with infinitely many ends acting analytically on the circle: Abstract

 \section{Abstract}

-This article takes the inspiration from two milestones in the study of non minimal actions of groups on the circle: Duminy's theorem about the number of ends of semi-exceptional leaves and Ghys' freeness result in analytic regularity.
-Our first result concerns groups of analytic diffeomorphisms with infinitely many ends: if the action is non expanding, then the group is virtually free.
-The second result is a Duminy's theorem for minimal codimension one foliations: either non expandable leaves have infinitely many ends, or the holonomy pseudogroup preserves a projective structure.
+This article is inspired by two milestones in the study of non-minimal group actions on the circle: Duminy's theorem about the number of ends of semi-exceptional leaves, and Ghys' freeness result in real-analytic regularity.
+Our first result concerns groups of real-analytic diffeomorphisms with infinitely many ends: if the action is non expanding, then the group is virtually free.
+The second result is a Duminy type theorem for minimal codimension-one foliations: either non-expandable leaves have infinitely many ends, or the holonomy pseudogroup preserves a projective structure.